Category Archives: Cake

 Pumpkin Cupcakes with Cream Cheese Frosting–Fall Treats

 photo (4)photo (16) photo (17) photo (18) photo (19)There are a few things I really love to eat.
 Mostly anything sweet and mostly dessert.
-Anyone who knows me well knows that I have an incredible sweet tooth.
+Anyone who knows me well knows that I have a sweet tooth.
 Funny that my name is Candi and I love candy, cookies, cakes and ice cream so very much.
 I would probably pass on most entrees and just cut to dessert if I had my way .
 When I was a kid I would gladly trade a sandwich for dessert any day of the week.
 Some things never change.
 I’d like to believe that my tastes in dessert have changed a wee bit and that I have a bit more of a sophisticated palate now but not when it comes to candy, I still love junk candy as much as I did when I was 6.
 However my taste in cake has definitely improved with age.
 I don’t think I would have enjoyed pumpkin cake as a kid but I really love it now.
 Anything baked with pumpkin gets high marks in my book and if you put cream cheese frosting on it it’s off the charts.
 It’s just the right amount of sugar and spice!
-Perfect Fall Cake and it may just find its way to my Thanksgiving Table.
+A most perfect Fall Cake or cupcake.
 It really is a very easy recipe to follow , I made cupcakes but you can easily make this in a Pyrex 9 x13 inch pan as a sheet cake and frost it and decorate with candy corn or those little candy pumpkins!
+Nice little treat for those little trick or treaters in your house.

 Now you can make these without frosting and just eat like muffins with a little smear of cream cheese which wouldn’t be too bad either.